WELLBEINGLWB/CR5_ROS/README.md

 # Custom Function Development

-    Msg and scr is defined in cr5_bringup.
+    Msg and srv is defined in dobot_bringup.
 Users can control the robotic arm via those underlying commands